 Of course, having never done this before - guessing when to put is a bit if a shot in the dark.
 However, given the list of jobs that need to be done and the lead time from the printers you will probably have an idea.
 It will probably be several months in the future at the time you start thinking about it.
 It is worth giving yourself a target date, as you will need to announce this date to the book trade in advance and hopefully - orders will start to arrive on the date you have set.
 So be careful to make it achievable.

 Copyright gives the creators of a wide range of material, including literature, economic rights enabling them to control use of their material in a number of ways, such as by making copies, issuing copies to the public, performing in public, broadcasting and use on-line.
 It also gives moral rights to be identified as the creator of certain kinds of material, and to object to distortion or mutilation of it.

 In the UK there is no requirement to register copyright.
-Simply by going to print or publishing on the web, with the appropriate copyright information visible both within your html headers and to the viewing public, you have asserted your copyright.
+Simply by going to print or publishing on the web, with the appropriate copyright information visible to the viewing public, you have asserted your copyright.

 We assume in this guide that your material and work is all unique and, therefore, that the copyright is yours.
 If you are using material which is, or may be, copyrighted then you need to write to the copyright owner and get written permission to use the material.
 Likewise, by stating your own copyright in your book, others will need to do the same if they want to use your content.